Aaron Brewer (long snapper)

-Aaron Brewer (born July 5, 1990) is an American professional football long snapper for the Arizona Cardinals of the National Football League (NFL).
+Aaron Brewer (born July 5, 1990) is an American professional football long snapper.
 Brewer signed with the Denver Broncos as an undrafted free agent in 2012.
 He played college football for the San Diego State Aztecs.

 College career

 Brewer played long snapper at San Diego State University.
 In his junior year, he played in 13 games and recorded five tackles for the season.
 In his sophomore year, he played in all 12 games of the season as a long snapper.
 He also recorded four tackles for the entire year.
 In his freshman year, he played in 12 games along with one tackle.